 “It was not so long in the history of the Australian nation that this terrible thing happened.
 It is a part of Australian history we cannot ignore, let alone forget and for the Warlpiri people it is a history of irreplaceable loss” – John Ah Kit, NT parliament 2003

 Around now, we should be commemorating the 85th anniversary of the Coniston massacre in the Northern Territory, the last major act in the 140 year war of occupation for Australia.
-I say “around now” because the killing went on for over six weeks between August and October 1928 and I say “should” because it has received scant media exposure, with SBS the honourable exception.
+“Around now” because the killing went on for over six weeks between August and October 1928 and “should” because it has received scant media exposure, with SBS the honourable exception.
 While we remember overseas wars in intimate detail, there is little appetite to commemorate a massacre of 100 deaths on Australian soil across many sites that happened well into the 20th century.
-The trigger was a black on white murder, because, as native bush worker Paddy Tucker said matter-of-factly, “No Aboriginal could be allowed to get away with shooting a white man on the frontier, whatever the circumstances.”
+The trigger was a black on white murder, because, as native bush worker Paddy Tucker said matter-of-factly, “no Aboriginal could be allowed to get away with shooting a white man on the frontier, whatever the circumstances.”

 Coniston cattle station was founded after World War I and stocked with cattle in 1923.
-It remains a working cattle station on the edge of the Tanami Desert, 300km north west of Alice Springs.
-Its advantage in a very dry area is a sustainable natural water supply fed by a huge underground basin.
+It remains a working cattle station on the edge of the Tanami Desert, 300km northwest of Alice Springs.
+Its advantage in a dry area is a sustainable natural water supply fed by a huge underground basin.
 Founding pastoralist Randal Stafford named Coniston for his native town in the English Lake District.
 The Australian Coniston was a much harsher environment and the last frontier between British and Aboriginal law.

 Today the nearest Aboriginal town to Coniston is Yuendumu established 1946 by the Australian Government Native Affairs Branch for Anmatyerre and Warlpiri people.
 Before Yuendumu, the Anmatyerre and Warlpiri people lived scattered lives through the region as did the Kaytetye.
 They watched uneasily as properties like Coniston used waterholes for stock.
 To the Warlpiri, the prospectors, pastoralists and other travellers were ruthless trespassers who damaged sacred sites and stole waterholes, and sometimes, like Stafford, their women.